‘Married At First Sight’ Season 5 Premiere, Cast: Get To Know ‘MAFS’ Contestants

 According to People, Anthony and Ashley, both in their 30s, had their fair share of serious relationships in the past.
 Ashley, who is a restaurant manager by profession, shared that her last serious relationship ended because her boyfriend was unwilling to commit or start a family with her.
 On the other and, Anthony, a sales and marketing professional, said that he’s very much ready and excited to settle down.

-Danielle has repeatedly tried finding her match on several dating apps but none of her relationships seemed to work out.
+Danielle has repeatedly tried finding her match on several dating apps, but none of her relationships seemed to work out.
 The 30-year-old dietician shared that she’s looking for a funny, intelligent partner, who’s not afraid to take charge of the relationship.
 The Married At First Sight Season 5 experts matched Danielle with Cody, a 26-year-old entrepreneur from a small town in Chicago.
 Just like Danielle, Cody is looking for a fun and empathetic partner, who has a great personality.

 Meanwhile, Chicago State Cougars’ player Nate Duhon found his match in Sheila Downs, a 31-year-old devout Christian.
 Nate and Sheila seemed perfect for each other as both of them were looking for partners who share the same religious belief.
 Nate and Sheila shared that religion is very important in their lives, with Sheila even saying that she refuses to marry a man outside her faith.